IAIA25 Sessions

 Conference Topic: T1.
 Impact of artificial intelligence on impact assessment

-The session aims to identify emerging and innovative uses of AI in Impact Assessment.
-Case studies or hypothetical applications are both welcome, provided that they are novel.
+The session identifies emerging and innovative uses of AI in Impact Assessment (IA).
+Case studies and hypothetical applications are detailed along with a consideration of the potential benefits for IA.

 Acceptance Status: approve